dv-lse/diabetes/README.md

   - [ ] duplicate axis labels in small black

   - [ ] weight only config needs to rotate other labels too
+  - [ ] selected drugs should be in a javascript variable, not a CSS class

+  - [ ] visualise risk of hypoglycaemia:  as spill of days across screen, some of which get caught in the drug circles?

   - [ ] circle of drugs in non-focus mode?
   - [ ] make selected drug pulse?